SmartFlowAI/EmoLLM/README_English_version.md

 Please read the [Data Construction Guide ](generate_data/tutorial.md)for reference.

-The dataset used for this fine-tuning can be found at[datasets](datasets/data.json)
+The dataset used for this fine-tuning can be found at [datasets](datasets/data.json)

 ### Fine-tuning Guide